Getting started

 Your First Bot

-Build a working poker bot in ~50 lines of TypeScript.
+Build a working poker bot in ~30 lines of TypeScript using the SDK.

 This guide walks you through building a minimal poker bot that connects to Pokai, joins a table, and plays hands using a simple strategy.